mrazomej/phd/src/chapter_03/section_06_cell_cycle.md

-Given that the protein degradation rate $\gamma _p$ in our model is set by the cell division time, we do not expect that the protein count will reach the corresponding steady state value for each stage in the cell cycle.
-In other words, cells do not spend long enough with two copies of the promoter for the protein level to reach the steady state value corresponding to a transcription rate of $2 r_m$.
+Given that the protein degradation rate $\gamma _p$ in our model is set by the cell division time, we do not expect that the protein count will reach the corresponding steady-state value for each stage in the cell cycle.
+In other words, cells do not spend long enough with two copies of the promoter for the protein level to reach the steady-state value corresponding to a transcription rate of $2 r_m$.
 We therefore use the dynamical equations developed in to numerically integrate the time trajectory of the moments of the distribution with the corresponding parameters for each phase of the cell cycle.
 (B) shows an example corresponding to the mean mRNA level (upper panel) and the mean protein level (lower panel) for the case of the unregulated promoter.
-Given that we inferred the promoter rate parameters considering that mRNA reaches steady state in each stage, we see that the numerical integration of the equations is consistent with the assumption of having the mRNA reach a stable value in each stage (See (B) upper panel).
-On the other hand, the mean protein level does not reach a steady state at either of the cellular stages.
+Given that we inferred the promoter rate parameters considering that mRNA reaches steady-state in each stage, we see that the numerical integration of the equations is consistent with the assumption of having the mRNA reach a stable value in each stage (See (B) upper panel).
+On the other hand, the mean protein level does not reach a steady-state at either of the cellular stages.
 Nevertheless it is notable that after several cell cycles the trajectory from cycle to cycle follows a repetitive pattern (See (B) lower panel).
 Previously we have experimentally observed this repetitive pattern by tracking the expression level